I've Been Bleaching My Hair for 18 Years—Here's How I Still Have Hair on My Head

 Tip #4: Put Your Dryers, Irons, and Wands Away

 If you want to have super-blonde and super-healthy hair, lots of heat styling just isn't in your foreseeable future.
 (Sorry!)
-I didn't TOUCH a blow-dryer or my beloved flat iron for months and months after my bleaching disaster, and unless I absolutely have to, I still airdry my hair whenever possible and avoid my collection of hot tools, which, Kaeding completely supports, especially right after you've done major color or bleach.
+I didn't touch a blow-dryer or my beloved flat iron for months and months after my bleaching disaster, and unless I absolutely have to, I still airdry my hair whenever possible and avoid my collection of hot tools, which, Kaeding completely supports, especially right after you've done major color or bleach.

 "It depends on the client's severity of breakage, but the best thing to do after your color appointment is to leave your hair alone," she confirms.
 "Try not to do any more chemical processes until your colorist gives you the green light or tells you to come back in.
 Excessive bleaching will only worsen your hair's health, and you need to give it time to recover.
 Also avoid heat styling; using hot tools on damaged hair will cause more breakage."

 When I do blow-dry my hair, I use a high-quality dryer like this above from T3, which was created with your strands' health and integrity in mind.
 But most of the time, I work with hair-healthy leave-ins that encourage and enhance my natural texture—no wands or irons necessary.
-(The below spray from IGK is my fave.)

 Tip #5: Don't Shampoo Every Day